 *Due to the COVID-19 pandemic, we are currently not able to host researchers in-person this summer.
 We invite you to participate in our Virtual Summer Research Laboratory (VSRL) this year: June 14 – August 8.

-The 2021 Virtual Summer Research Laboratory Orientation Guide will be available in June 2021. *
+The 2021 Virtual Summer Research Laboratory Orientation Guide is now available at https://guides.library.illinois.edu/OrientationtoSRL

-SRL Associates receive full library privileges to conduct research in the University Library.
+When it is safe to resume an in-person Research Lab in future years, SRL Associates will receive full library privileges to conduct research in the University Library.
 The privileges include free access to the stacks, use of a carrel, and the right to check out books and bound periodicals.

 - Email : email@example.com